abhishekkh1701/Car-Rental-System/Readme.md

 Execution:
 Run the compiled executable: ./car_rental_system Follow the prompts on the console to navigate through different functionalities.
-Enter '4' to exit the program.
+Enter any integer other than 1,2 and 3 to exit the program.

 File Structure: